 Step I

 Create a grid with columns for each grade, each section in that grade and each period or module of time.
 In most cases, 9 or 10 modules are utilized.
+Horizontally, include a row to identify start and stop time for each module.

 Step II